ibm-cloud-docs/monitoring/getting-started.md

     The list of monitoring instances that are available on {{site.data.keyword.cloud_notm}} is displayed.

 4. Select one instance.
-Then, click **Open Dashboard**.
+Then, click **Open dashboard**.

 The {{site.data.keyword.mon_full_notm}} Web UI opens.
 By default, the *Explore* tab is displayed.

 By default, users are automatically added as members of the **Monitor Operations** team that is predefined for each {{site.data.keyword.mon_full_notm}} instance.
-Users have full permissions to see all the data in the web UI. **Note:** An administrator can restrict access to data by managing users in teams and controlling what data is visible.
+Users have full permissions to see all the data in the web UI.

+An administrator can restrict access to data by managing users in teams and controlling what data is visible.
 For example, to restrict users viewing permissions, an administrator can create a default team with limited scope and visibility.
 Then, manually assign users to other teams.
 For more information, see [Working with teams](/docs/monitoring?topic=monitoring-teams#teams).
+{: note}

 ## Step 6.
 Get started with Monitor and Secure